h69/content-mapping/README.md

 [![Build Status](https://travis-ci.org/h69/content-mapping.svg?branch=3.x)](https://travis-ci.org/h69/content-mapping)
 [![Coverage Status](https://coveralls.io/repos/github/h69/content-mapping/badge.svg?branch=3.x)](https://coveralls.io/github/h69/content-mapping?branch=3.x)

 content-mapping is a mini framework for mapping content from a source to a destination system.
 E.g. from Propel objects to Solr, from Doctrine entities to ElasticSearch or from one XML structure to another.
 It features interfaces to guide you on your mapping way and ships with some abstract implementation helpers or magic implementations.

-In easy situations, you may want to consider other libraries instead.
-E.g. if in a Symfony2 project you want to index Doctrine entities in a Solr server, you may want to consider the great [floriansemm/solr-bundle](/floriansemm/SolrBundle).
-But that and other libraries have shortcomings in more complex situation, e.g. when you want to index attributes of related entities.
-That's why we present you content-mapping with a more general approach.
+ATTENTION!
+This repository is a fork of [webfactory/content-mapping] (https://github.com/webfactory/content-mapping) that aims to have only one type of adapter (instead of source- and destination-adapter) with the ability to also handle indexing instead of synchronizing.
+The difference between indexing and synchronizing is that indexing returns a queue of items that have been created, updated or deleted instead of returning all items ordered by their id.

 Installation
 ------------

-Add the content-mapping dependency by running the command (see http://getcomposer.org/):
+Add this long-time fork of content-mapping as dependency by running the command (see http://getcomposer.org/):

-    php composer.phar require webfactory/content-mapping
+    php composer.phar require h69/content-mapping

 and run